ArubaIberia/mmcollect/README.md

 mmcollect -u admin -h your.mm.ip.address "show datapath session table | $._data | inc 10.1.2.3"
 ```

-## Selecting the controllers to collect data
+## Selecting controllers

-By default mmcollect runs the commands you provide in every controller that is "up", from the point of view of the MM.
-But you can narrow down on which controllers will the command be run, by specifyng a [jsonpath](https://github.com/oliveagle/jsonpath) filter with the *-f <filter>* command line option.
+By default mmcollect selects the controllers to scan by running `show switches` in the Mobility Manager, and filtering the output with the filter expression `?(@.Status == 'up')`) to find out all controllers that are 'up'.

+You can narrow down the controllers that mmcollect will scan by specifyng additional [jsonpath](https://github.com/oliveagle/jsonpath) filter expressions with the *-f <filter>* flag.
 A few examples:

 ```bash
 # Run the commands on Aruba 7005 controllers: